 What kind of work is involved in answering, What am I missing?”

 –What you are missing right in front of you is, as in Hiroshige’s print below, like being drawn the fact that print’s waves of lambent water and night-light are produced by the underlying grain of the woodblock (the technique is sometimes called, kimetsubushi):

 To see the behind-woodblock in the front-print—to see what is in front of us, even though at first missed—we must be diverted or redirected to it through those front-side waves of water and light.
-It would be as if the female figure to the side acted as a repoussoir, drawing your attention to the waves on her right and and above.
+It would be as if the female figure acted as a repoussoir, drawing your attention to the waves on her right and above.
 The more experienced (trained) we are in looking at—actually describing and evaluating—such prints, the more we will see the presence or absence of kimetsubushi from the get-go.

 Those of us, however, who are inexperienced and untrained must instead be distracted to take a second look at the waves if we are to notice the woodblock grain-in-the-print.

 For the inexperienced, the key way to be sidetracked or distracted is by surprise—in this case, the surprise of finding the grain-wave pattern on your own.
 Surprise is the bellwether of inexperience; it alerts us to the fact we’ve been missing things.
 Surprise thereby becomes the focal point from which to anchor and observe what has hitherto been unnoticed, unfocused or undifferentiated.
 If our surprise reminds us that we has missed something important right in front of us, then the analyst who is rarely surprised—“Nothing really shocks me anymore…”—may be asking every question but the one that matters.
 Indeed, a sustained lack of surprise is the most worrisome indicator when operating in a world full of not-knowing, inexperience and difficulty.